akuklev/HOCC/README.md

 we want to generalize this approach to first-order theories with dependent sorts (FOLDS).
 To manage dependencies in the type of contexts, instead of `Δ⁺` one needs the type of indexes to be an inductively generated Reedy category tracking both thinnings and dependencies:
-`ProofTerm(\ctx : Δ[S], \statement : Formula(ctx))`, where `S : Δ⁻ → *` is the signature of the
+`ProofTerm(\ctx : Δ[𝓢], \statement : Formula(ctx))`, where the index type `𝓢 : *ᴵ` is the signature of the
 respective FOLDS.
-The possibility to express sort signatures with dependencies (both finitary and infinitary, like in case of theory of ω-categories) as presheaves `S : 𝒞 → *` for appropriate inductively-generated Reedy category `𝒞` allow to define FOLDS-theories and H(igher)OLDS-theories as polymorphic structures with a single parameter `\Carrier : S` (see unbounded quantifers above).
+The possibility to express sort signatures with dependencies (both finitary and infinitary, like in case of theory of ω-categories) as Reedy index types allow to define FOLDS-theories and H(igher)OLDS-theories as polymorphic structures with a single parameter `\Carrier : S` (see unbounded quantifers above).

 * [The fourth draft](./index-cats) is concerned by interpreting dependent type theories inside dependent type theories.
-Continuing the line of research I pursued even before entering JetBrains Research, I propose introducing the notion of index categories and inductive type families indexed over them.
+Continuing the line of research I pursued even before entering JetBrains Research, I propose introducing the notion of Reedy index types and inductive type families indexed over them.
 Higher index types are the type-theoretical counterpart of Reedy categories, functions defined on them are required to specify their actions not only on the indices themselves but also on the arrows between them, thus being functors by definition.
 Inductive type families over higher index types turn out to be presheaves.

-By allowing index categories and functions on them to be defined simultaneously (and mutially recursively) with inductive type family indexed by them one gains the ability to interpret dependent type theories (in bi-directional presentation) as inductive types.
+By allowing Reedy index types and functions on them to be defined simultaneously (and mutially recursively) with inductive type family indexed by them one gains the ability to interpret dependent type theories (in bi-directional presentation) as inductive types.
 This can be further generalized
 two-fold: